 Introduction to the wonderful country of Zimbabwe

 For the latter part of the 20th century, Zimbabwe was the ‘place to go’ on safari in Africa.
 Wonderful and varied scenery, fantastic hospitality, great game-viewing, varied safari activities and a reputation for having the best safari guides in Africa, all added up to make Zimbabwe pretty irresistible to the safari connoisseur.
-Unfortunately, the political situation since then has had a deep impact on the country as a holiday destination.
+Unfortunately, the political situation from 2000 onwards had a deep impact on the country as a holiday destination.
+Since around 2011/2012 the country has been getting seriously ‘back in business’ and we now feel Zimbabwe is nearly back to its best.

 For further information and advice on Zimbabwe safari options please call us on 01787 888590 or contact us to speak to one of our experienced safari specialists.